michaeldiaz0/Model/README.txt

 I. COMPILATION
 -------------------------------------------------------------

 This program requires three external libraries: NetCDF (the file format, downloadable at https://www.unidata.ucar.edu/software/netcdf/), FFTW3 (a Fast Fourier Transform library, downloadable at http://www.fftw.org), and an implementation of MPI (the parallel programming library, for example, OpenMPI).

+With shell script

-To compile, locate either the file "compile.sh" or the Makefile.
-In either file, you will need to set the file paths on the first few lines to your own compiled versions of the NetCDF, FFTW3, and MPI libraries.
+Locate the file "compile.sh".
+You will first need to set the file paths on the first few lines to your own compiled versions of the NetCDF, FFTW3, and MPI libraries.
 The directories pointed to by these paths must contain the "include" and "lib" subdirectories to each library.
 The MPI compiler wrappers (e.g. mpic++) must also be in the execution path.
-Run either "./compile.sh" or "make".
+Run "./compile.sh".
 If compilation is successful, the executable "solve.exe" will appear in the "bin" folder.

+With Makefile

+Locate the file Makefile.
+Set the appropriate paths as indicated on the first few lines.
+If no MPI library is available, set HAS_MPI to FALSE to compile the serial version (also must set a preprocessor variable as indicate below).
+You may need to change the names of the compilers with the variable CXX.
+When the Makefile is correctly configured, run `make` or `make all`.
+To undue compilation, run `make clean`.

 To switch between the parallel and serial version, locate the file "stdafx.h" in the "include" directory.
 Locate the line with "#define PARALLEL".
 Set it to "#define PARALLEL 0" for the serial version and "#define PARALLEL 1" for the parallel version.
 The program must be recompiled when switching between parallel and serial.

+Other compile-time options include a switch between the hydrostatic and non-hydrostatic version, and the linear and non-linear version.
+The linear version does not work in parallel.

 -------------------------------------------------------------
 II.
 RUNNING